Shahid Akhand

-Shahid Akhand (born 21 January 1935) is a Bangladeshi author and novelist of Bengali literature.
+Shahid Akhand (21 January 1935 – October 2024) was a Bangladeshi author and novelist of Bengali literature.

 Biography

 Akhand was born on 21 January 1935 in Mymensingh district.
 He completed a master's degree in Bengali at Dhaka University in 1959.

 He began writing in the second decade after the Partition of Bengal (1947).
 His novel Panna Holo Sobuj depicted urban middle-class life.

 In 1978, he won a Bangla Academy Literary Award for a short story.
 In 2008, a play adapted from his novel Bhetorer Manush was screened on Bangladesh Television.

 He lives in Bangladesh, and has been blind for a few years.
 He has three daughters and a son.

+Akhand died in October 2024, at the age of 89.